 On Wednesday, the Senate passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act, a $2.2 trillion emergency relief package in response to the COVID-19 pandemic.
 The CARES Act includes provisions for individual rebates, small business loans also available to nonprofits, unemployment benefits, and tax breaks.
 The bill next goes to the House before it goes to the President, who has already vowed to sign it.

 National Council of Nonprofits: Initial Analysis of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) (S. 748)

 New York Times: Coronavirus Live Updates: Senate Passes Aid Package

 Three Highlights for Nonprofits

 Small business loans would be available immediately through banks and other SBA-certified lenders to small business employers (whether for-profit or nonprofit) with 500 or fewer employees.
 These “paycheck protection loans” would be conditioned on employee retention and payroll levels during the covered period (March 1 – June 30, 2020) and would generally be forgiven on a tax-free basis if used for such purposes or for rent, mortgage payments, and/or certain utility payments.
-Generally, the maximum amount of such loan a qualified small business employer could obtain is the lesser of (1) the average total payroll costs for a one year period ending on the date the loan was made multiplied by a factor of 2.5, and (2) $10 million.
+Generally, the maximum amount of such loan a qualified small business employer could obtain is the lesser of (1) the average total monthly payroll costs for a one year period ending on the date the loan was made multiplied by a factor of 2.5, and (2) $10 million.

 For individual taxpayers who itemize their deductions, the limit on deductions for contributions, ordinarily 50% of adjusted gross income (AGI) or 60% for cash, is suspended for 2020.
 For corporations, the limit on deductions for contributions, ordinarily 10% of AGI, is elevated to 20% for 2020.